sandeepSbudhya/Mini_Project/README.md

  -  `export FLASK_APP=server.py`
  - run the following code to run the flask server on http://localhost:5000
  - `flask run`
-## Pinging the server
+## Running a test
-send a get request to http://localhost:5000 using postman or any http testing client of choice to get a response
+send a post request to http://localhost:5000/test using postman or any http testing client of choice to get a response
-## Soup
+## Obtaining Results Object
-send a get request to http://localhost:5000/souproute using postman or any http testing client of choice to get a response of facebook.coms html send a get request to http://localhost:5000 using postman or any http testing client of choice to get a response
+send a get request to http://localhost:5000/test using postman or any http testing client of choice to get a response